 - quality assurance

-- emergency animal disease (EAD) preparedness
+- emergency animal disease (EAD) preparedness and response relating to diagnostics and biosecurity

-Australian Animal Health Laboratories
+Australian Animal Health Laboratory Network (AAHL)

 - six central state or territory government laboratories